 - Understand the Scope of Work: A fixed-fee agreement covers a specific set of services, like your annual tax return.
 Major, unplanned events like an audit or complex advisory fall outside this scope and are handled separately.

-What Is Fixed-Fee Tax Preparation for an LLC?
+What Is Fixed-Price Tax Prep for an LLC?

 When you’re running an LLC, the last thing you need is a surprise bill during tax season.
 This is where understanding different pricing models comes in handy.
 Fixed-fee tax preparation is a straightforward approach that gives you clarity and control over your accounting costs.
 Instead of watching the clock, you can focus on the value you’re getting.
 It’s about turning a necessary expense into a predictable investment in your business’s financial health.